rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 {{< hn-discussion id="42136054" >}}

 ---

+#### Update #6 - 02-06-2025, 15:16 GST
+- _Thanks again to Miika for suggesting presentation software that uses markdown!_

 #### Update #5 - 26-12-2024, 12:16 GST
 - _Thanks to Miika for suggesting Ledger and hledger!_